-An old style Western Electric wall phone is permanently mounted in wiring closet, with a RJ11 corded plug.
-This allows test phone to be plugged into the CPE test jacks or directly into the NID.
-Having phone permanently located in wiring closet insures it is available when needed.
+An old style Western Electric wall phone is permanently mounted in the wiring closet, with a RJ11 corded plug.
+This allows the test phone to be plugged into the ONT disconnecting inside phone wiring.
+Having the phone permanently mounted insures it is available when needed.